upperwal/EntangledMPI/README.md

 This project is a fault tolerance framework for parallel applications.
 Below is a list of supported features by this framework.

-**This framework is still in development phase and not production ready.
+**This framework is still under development phase and not production ready.
 So please use it carefully.**

 | #        | Features           							| Status  		|
 | -------- |-------------         							| -----			|